sait-wbdv/cpnt-200-nuxt-site/README.md

 - [ ] end users can see and read all posts
 - [ ] authenticated users can like posts
 - [ ] user can see user's account info

+---

+## Resources

+- [Slugify](https://www.npmjs.com/package/slugify): A library that quickly generates slugs for url endpoints.
+Can be used to replace the approach done in `/server/api/blog/index.js`